top of page

 You might notice:

-• Needing hours or days to recover from a short interaction
+• Needing hours or days to recover from “normal” social demand

 Masking Costs: Burnout, Anxiety, and Identity Confusion

 Masking can be useful in the short term.
-It may help you keep a job, avoid conflict, or navigate unsafe environments.
-But research also links camouflaging with emotional exhaustion and poorer mental health outcomes for many autistic adults.
-[1–3]
+It may help you get through work, avoid conflict, or stay safer in environments that feel rejecting.
+But over time, research links camouflaging with emotional exhaustion, poorer mental health, and loss of connection to your own needs.
+[1,3,4]

 Camouflaging takes energy because it often involves:

-• Sensory suppression (pushing past discomfort, ignoring your body)
+• Sensory suppression and ignoring your body’s limits

-Over time, chronic overload without adequate support can contribute to autistic burnout, which has been described as chronic exhaustion, loss of skills, and reduced tolerance to stimulus.
+Over time, chronic overload without enough support can contribute to autistic burnout, which has been described as chronic exhaustion, loss of skills, and reduced tolerance to stimulus.
 [5]

-🧩 Key takeaway: Sometimes the “anxiety” isn’t just fear of people.
-It’s fear of what happens if you stop compensating.
+🌙 Key takeaway: Sometimes the “anxiety” is not just fear of people.
+It is fear of what will happen if you stop compensating.
+[3,4]

 How to Use CAT-Q Results Responsibly

-If you’re looking for CAT-Q scoring and CAT-Q score meaning, it helps to start with a grounded point: a number is information, not a verdict.
+If you are looking for CAT-Q score meaning, it helps to start with a grounded point: a number is information, not a verdict.

 • Which subscale is highest for me: compensation, masking, or assimilation?

-• In what settings does my camouflaging spike (work, school, dating, family)?
+• In what settings does my camouflaging spike?

-• What do I pay for masking afterward (sleep, mood, shutdowns, pain, lost time)?
+• What do I pay for it afterward in sleep, mood, shutdowns, pain, or lost time?

 • What would feel safer or more sustainable in my week?